VersaliXis/mvx-winter-challenges/README.md

 ### Explanation
 The script uses the pem previously created and filled.
-For each of them, it issues 3 tokens with following specs:
+For each of them, it issues a token with following specs:
-- 100mil tokens
+- 100mil supply
 - ticker WINTER-xx
 - 8 decimals
 ---